-Set the SP OPO NLS CONVERSION parameter to 1 to apply the data without conversion.
+Set the SP\OPO\NLS\CONVERSION parameter to 1 to apply the data with conversion.

 NOTE: SharePlex will always convert NVARCHAR and NCLOB data if the NLS\NCHAR\CHARACTERSET of the source database is not the same as that of the target database.